About Us

 Just Some Forensics Girls, Doing Some Forensic Things

-Us pretending to be Dexter. #bloodsplatteranalysis
+Us pretending to be Dexter while in University #bloodsplatteranalysis

 Forensic exam study dates at Halifax's beautiful Garden Food Bar & Lounge!